vimanga-x64/NASA-Hackathon-Weather_APP/README.md

 This is a web application that provides personalized activity recommendations based on weather conditions.
 It combines an interactive map using NASA's Blue Marble and MODIS satellite imagery with a Python-based backend to generate predictions for user-selected activities.

+**Disclosure:** Artificial Intelligence was used to facilitate coding and debugging of this project.

 <img width="1919" height="956" alt="image" src="https://github.com/user-attachments/assets/dfc55b0b-a4f5-4164-817b-33cc73bba758" />

 ## Features